ctd12/SQL/README.md

 **Guide to T-SQL APPLY Operator** [[Website](https://thwack.solarwinds.com/groups/data-driven/b/blog/posts/what-is-sql-cross-apply-guide-to-t-sql-apply-operator)]
 * Detailed outline of how CROSS APPLY and OUTER APPLY worok.
 * These joins allow for values to be passed from a table or view into a user-defined function or subquery.
-For example, in a ledger of transactions, the sum of all transactions based on a product type can be added to each row.
+For example, in a table of product types, the sum of all transactions from another table based on the product type can be added to each row.

 ## Information Schema